dolivetree/documentation/name-assignment.md

 office_cost = office_space * office_price
 ```

-You cannot change the value of a name after it has been declared.
+You cannot change the value of an existing variable after it has been declared.
 This is invalid:

 ```deci live
 a = 1
 a = a + 1
 ```

-Instead, you will need to declare a new name:
+Instead, you will need to declare a new variable:

 ```deci live
 a = 1